How Long Should I Meditate?

 What’s the recommended dosage?

 Many studies seem to conclude that just 20 minutes of mindfulness meditation per day can result in significant benefits.
 That’s all it takes, in most cases, to enhance brain functioning and overall physical and mental health.
 That said, this finding doesn’t mean that meditating for shorter sessions is a waste of time!
-Our Mindworks App offers timed guided meditation sessions as short as 2.5 minutes and as long as 30 minutes.
 Shorter sessions are great when you want to remember to take mindful breathers during your busy day – at home, at work, in school or in the park.
+Short sessions are also great when you’re a beginning meditator trying to find your groove.

 On the other hand, you shouldn’t limit your meditation exercises to 20 minutes daily – if you benefit from meditating for longer periods, that’s great!
 Because meditation raises your awareness of what is good for you and what isn’t, you’ll naturally know when you want to stop meditating because you’re feeling lazy versus when you’re truly “maxed out.”
 Simply let your meditation experience be your guide.